10 Best Platy Tank Mates: Best & Worst Fish to Keep with Platies

 Zebra Danio fish are a good selection for platy fish tank mates.
 This is because platies have short fins that zebra danios may not quickly nip at.

 Zebra Danios are active fish that spend significant time within the upper levels of the water column.
-Also, they’re always ready to adventure in other corners of the aquarium away from the platies.
+They’re always ready to adventure in other corners of the aquarium away from the platies.

-They have an incredible appetite and prefer feeding on invertebrates and vegetable matter.
+They have an incredible appetite and prefer feeding on invertebrates and vegetables.
 They’re also easy to keep and a good option for beginner aquarists.

 8. Rosy Tetras

-Rosy tetras have a salmon-colored body, are peaceful, and are fairly hardy fish.
-These fish should be kept within groups of 6 to make them feel comfortable and develop attractive colors with more ease.
+Rosy tetras have a salmon-colored body, are peaceful, and are fairly hardy.
+These fish should be kept in groups of 6 to make them comfortable and develop attractive colors more easily.

 Rosy tetras easily attain 1.6 inches in size and feel happy in a fish tank fitted with aquarium plants that offer sufficient open swimming space.